BradyAJohnston/MolecularNodes/README.md

 ## Using the Nodes

 ### Atomic Properties
-With Molecular Nodes enabled, create a geometry nodes node tree, and inside the add menu (`Shift + A') there will be an additional category for Molecular Nodes.
+With Molecular Nodes enabled, create a geometry nodes node tree, and inside the add menu (`Shift + A`) there will be an additional category for Molecular Nodes.
 ![image](https://user-images.githubusercontent.com/36021261/165195736-def01745-aa71-456a-956d-0cc40bc43df8.png)

 To access the atomic properties that are associated with the model, add the "Atomic Properties" node from `Properties -> Atomic Properties` and in the node, select the `*_properties` collection.
 This will scale the points according to their Atomic Radii, and make all of the atomic properties associated with the atoms (atomic number, is_backbone / is_sidechain) available for use inside of the node tree.